All Collections

 Can I pay annually?

-Yes, we offer annual accounts at the cost of ten months (that is, "12 months for the price of 10").
-Simply contact support and ask to be moved onto an annual plan.
+Yes, we offer annual discounted plans at the cost of ten months (that is, "12 months for the price of 10").
+Simply contact support and ask to be moved onto an annual plan or select annual billing on sign up.

 Do you bill my card automatically?

-Yes, we automatically bill the card each month, on the same day.
+Yes, we automatically bill the card each month or each year, on the same day.
 So for example if your trial ended on the 23rd of February, your next billing date will be the 23rd of March, and then the 23rd of April and so on.

 Can I pay by ways other than credit card?